manychat/dynamic_block_docs/README.md

         }
     }

-Current version of dynamic block API `v1`
+Dynamic block API current version `v1`

-#Messages format
+# Messages format

-##Sending text
+## Sending text
-Use this response to send text messages.
+Use this response for sending text messages.
 The `"buttons"` property is optional.
-With text message you can use `url` and `call` buttons.
+`url` and `call` buttons can be used with text message.

     {
        "type": "text",